PennyLaneAI/pennylane/doc/introduction/returns.rst

       `here <https://github.com/PennyLaneAI/pennylane-qiskit/pull/281>`_ for the
       `Qiskit plugin <https://docs.pennylane.ai/projects/qiskit/en/latest/>`_.

-    * Your device inherits from :class:`~.Device`, in which case you may need to rewrite the :meth:`~.QubitDevice.execute`, :meth:`~.QubitDevice.batch_execute`, and :meth:`~.QubitDevice.statistics` methods.
+    * Your device inherits from :class:`Device <pennylane.Device>`, in which case you may need to rewrite the :meth:`~.QubitDevice.execute`, :meth:`~.QubitDevice.batch_execute`, and :meth:`~.QubitDevice.statistics` methods.
 Please `reach out to us <https://discuss.pennylane.ai>`_ for guidance!